ErpNetDocs/dev/building-apps/concepts/app-types.md

 - Can be activated by tenant administrators
 - Must comply with platform validation and security requirements

-## Hybrid (Embedded) Applications
+## Embedded (In-Client) Applications

-**Hybrid (Embedded) applications** combine aspects of external and internal apps.

-They are hosted outside the @@name instance but can be embedded directly inside the **Web Client** interface using a **WebView**.
+**Embedded (In-Client) applications** are external web apps that can be displayed directly inside the @@name Web Client using a **WebView**.

-This allows developers to create specialized web experiences that appear as a seamless part of the @@name UI while being maintained and deployed independently.
+They allow developers to create specialized web experiences that look and feel like a native part of @@name, while being hosted and maintained independently.

 ### Behavior and Access

-Hybrid apps behave differently depending on where they are hosted:
+Embedded apps behave differently depending on where they are hosted:

 1. **Apps hosted on a trusted domain**
    If the app is part of the @@name Marketplace or hosted under the official domain `https://*.app.erp.net`, it can securely access the @@name APIs **without performing explicit authorization**.
    In this case, the Web Client shares the user's active session (via cookies), and the app can make API calls on behalf of the logged-in user.

 2. **Apps hosted elsewhere**
    If the app is hosted on any other domain, it cannot access @@name data directly.
    The only information it receives is the **URL passed to the WebView** when it is opened from the Web Client.
    To access data, such apps must perform standard authentication through the Identity Server using a registered Trusted Application.

 ### Typical Use Cases